-If the temperature sensor detects a drop to 4°C (39°F) within the heater chamber, the system automatically activates the pump to provide freeze protection.
-The pump will operate until the temperature reaches approximately 5°C (41°F) before returning to normal system mode.
+Smart Winter Mode protects your system from the cold by turning the pumps on several times a day to prevent water from freezing in the pipes.
+The Smart Winter Mode indicator turns on when in this mode of operation.
+If the temperature drops to 4° C (39° F) within the heater chamber, the system automatically activates the pump to provide freeze protection.
+The pump will operate until the temperature reaches 5° C (41° F) before returning to normal system mode.